timothymclane/lazier-writ-precrafter/README.md

 ## Caveats
 Queued items are NOT saved to variables, so if you crash or otherwise log out, your queue will be gone.

-Items can only be crafted in Orc style (for now), so your character **must** know that particular style book.
+Thanks to Doglubon's work in LibLazyCrafting, items will be crafted in the style your character knows for which you have the most style stones.

-If you enter a station without sufficient mats to craft the entirety of that station's queue, you will force-leave the station without crafting all of the items and without any obviously messaging from the addon.
+If you enter a station without sufficient mats to craft the entirety of that station's queue, you will force-leave the station without crafting all of the items and without any obvious messaging from the addon.
 I intend to add messaging support (errors and warnings) in a future update, but I figured I might as well release this to the public since it's proved so useful to myself and my wonderful testers.

 ## Support
 If you run into problems or have suggestions not covered here, please provide feedback and I will try to be as helpful as possible.